datacamp-content-public/Introduction-to-R-CHPC-Becker-Library-I2-/chapter1.md

 file will be saved to the same location where you put the study_data.csv file when you read it into R at the beginning of these activities.

+`@hint`
+You need to delete the column named "Exercise".

 `@pre_exercise_code`
 ```{r}
 study_data <- read.csv(url("https://assets.datacamp.com/production/course_7304/datasets/study_data.csv"))
 study_dataSubset <- study_data[1:10,1:5]